sphinx-doc/sphinx/Doc-26/reference/datamodel.rst

       single: item selection
       single: subscription

    These represent finite ordered sets indexed by non-negative numbers.
-The built- in function :func:`len` returns the number of items of a sequence.
+The built-in function :func:`len` returns the number of items of a sequence.
 When the length of a sequence is *n*, the index set contains the numbers 0, 1, ..., *n*-1.
 Item *i* of sequence *a* is selected by ``a[i]``.

    .. index:: single: slicing